jthusm17/Winona/Zesto.md

 and West ends of Winona, and close down after the Summer has passed.
 Sales tax is already added to the price tag,

-and each item is has a well rounded cost, like a mediem cone for $2.50
+and each item has a well rounded cost.
+For example, a medium cone cost exactly $2.50

 ![Zesto's East](https://media-cdn.tripadvisor.com/media/photo-s/0c/17/1e/4e/penguin-zesto-east-winona.jpg)

 Zesto's **East** is fashioned like a barn and serves customers outdoors.
+You order and eat outside.

 ![Zesto's West](https://media-cdn.tripadvisor.com/media/photo-s/0c/97/60/1c/penguin-zesto-west-goodview.jpg)

-Zesto's **West** is a more standard walk-in restaurant, but only holds tables outside the building.
-Both building's are outdoor themed,
+Zesto's **West** is a more standard walk-in restaurant where you order inside, but only holds tables outside the building.

-and are popular summer choices for easy or confrotable meals.
+They are popular summer choices for easy or confrotable meals or if you want some delicious ice cream.

 ### [See some Reviews](https://www.tripadvisor.com/Restaurant_Review-g43648-d4892646-Reviews-Penguin_Zesto_West-Winona_Minnesota.html)